 Tom Hemmer was appointed President and CEO of Solomon Corporation in November of 2013 following a private equity investment in the company by Oaktree Capital Management.
 Prior to that, Mr. Hemmer served as Sales Manager and was part of a successful, five-sibling, second generation ownership group that achieved three-fold sales growth and ten-fold EBITDA improvement over 13 years.

 The business, founded by his father, Gene Hemmer, in 1971, specializes in rebuilding, repairing, and the recycling of oil-filled electrical equipment for utility and industrial customers nationwide.
-Solomon Corporation currently employs over 750 people at facilities in Solomon, Kansas; Osage City, Kansas; Decatur, Tennessee; Georgetown, Texas; Grand Junction, Colorado; and Prairie du Chien, Wisconsin.
+Solomon Corporation currently employs over 700 people at facilities in Solomon, Kansas; Osage City, Kansas; Decatur, Tennessee; Georgetown, Texas; Grand Junction, Colorado, Prairie du Chien, Wisconsin, and Flandreau, South Dakota.

 Prior to his experience at Solomon Corporation, Mr. Hemmer spent 11 years as a Congressional staffer on Capitol Hill; first on the staff of Congressman Pat Roberts (KS-01), as a legislative assistant handling agricultural issues and as Deputy Press Secretary to the House Agriculture Committee; then as Chief of Staff to Congressman, Jerry Moran (KS-01).
 Both of Hemmer’s former bosses in the U.S. House of Representatives are now United States Senators.

 Hemmer graduated with honors from Kansas State University in 1989 with a degree in Economics.
 During his freshman year of college, he served as the State FFA President.